Škabrnja massacre

 The Škabrnja massacre was the killing of 62 Croatian civilians and 5 prisoners of war by Serbian Autonomous Oblast Krajina (SAO Krajina) Territorial Defence troops and the Yugoslav People's Army (JNA) in the villages of Škabrnja and Nadin east of Zadar on 18–19 November 1991, during the Croatian War of Independence.
+Ten more people were killed by 11 March 1992.
 The massacre occurred shortly after an agreement to evacuate Zadar's JNA garrison following an increase in fighting between the Croatian National Guard (renamed the Croatian Army in November 1991) and the JNA.

 Most of the killings were committed by SAO Krajina troops which followed the leading armoured JNA units fighting their way into Škabrnja on 18 November.
 During the initial attack, the attacking force employed a human shield of captured civilians forced to walk in front of armoured vehicles.
 Most of the civilian population fled the village and about 120–130 were captured by the JNA and detained in the village school and kindergarten.
 However, others who took shelter in basements were killed in or just outside their homes.
 A portion of those killed in the massacre were buried in a mass grave in Škabrnja, while dozens of bodies were turned over to Croatian authorities.

 The International Criminal Tribunal for the former Yugoslavia (ICTY) convicted Croatian Serb political leaders and later presidents of the Republic of Serbian Krajina, Milan Babić and Milan Martić, for war crimes including the killings committed in Škabrnja and Nadin.
 Babić was sentenced to 13 years in prison in 2004, and Martić was handed a 35-year prison sentence in 2007.
 The ICTY also indicted Serbian President Slobodan Milošević in connection with the Škabrnja massacre, but his trial never produced a verdict as he died before one could be rendered.
 In November 1991, 26 individuals were convicted in absentia by Croatian authorities for war crimes committed in Škabrnja and Nadin.
 Most remain at large, though some have been re-tried and convicted for their involvement in the massacre while several others have returned to Croatia and had their convictions overturned.